Omgitsu/MessagesSwipeBugs/README.md

 # MessagesSwipeBugs
-Bugs in dismissing Messages Apps via swiping
+Bugs in dismissing Messages Apps via swiping in iOS 11.

 run in sim or on device.